Puppy training and play

 Games that encourage independent play

-Not all games need to have you involved, sometimes allowing your puppy to play independently will be beneficial as they can learn to keep themselves occupied while alone at home.
+Not all games need to involve you.
+Sometimes, allowing your puppy to play independently can be beneficial, as they will learn to keep themselves occupied while alone at home.
 When your puppy plays independently all they will need is the likes of treat-dispenser toys and puzzle toys.
 However, it is important to remember to keep your puppy's toys appropriate to the size of the breed.